zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 Starting and Stopping Tasks
 ---------------------------

-Tasks in Tiny Mountain are started in one of three ways:
+Tasks are started in one of three ways:

 + Automatically at boot time if it is assigned to the EXE task group.